matthewrdev/building-addins-for-xamarin-studio/README.md

 #### TranslateStringCommand
 [Commands/TranslateStringCommand.cs](BuildingXamarinStudioAddins/Commands/TranslateStringCommand.cs)

-The translate string command is injected into the right click context menu using the `/MonoDevelop/SourceEditor2/ContextMenu/Editor`
+The translate string command is injected into the right click context menu using the `/MonoDevelop/SourceEditor2/ContextMenu/Editor` extension path.
+It will expose 4 translation options for the user to select when they right click on a C# string literal.

 #### ConfigureApiKeyCommand
 [Commands/ConfigureApiKeyCommand.cs](BuildingXamarinStudioAddins/Commands/ConfigureApiKeyCommand.cs)

-th
+The configure api key command is injected into the **Tools** menu using the `/MonoDevelop/Ide/MainMenu/Tools` extension path and will display the API key configuration dialog when selected.

 #### ConfigureApiKeyDialog
 [Dialogs/ConfigureApiKeyDialog.cs](BuildingXamarinStudioAddins/Dialogs/ConfigureApiKeyDialog.cs)

+The configure api key dialog show how to implement a custom GUI using Gtk.
+It accepts a string input to set the API key for our translation service.

 #### SyntaxTokenHelper
 [Helpers/SyntaxTokenHelper.cs](BuildingXamarinStudioAddins/Helpers/SyntaxTokenHelper.cs)